Sirkles/JoshoEngine-Native/README.md

 * Add basic physics.

 ## License
-This software library is proprietary and contains confidential information.
-You must contact me to arrange licensing details, visit http://www.joshuakennedy.net for details.
+**This software library is proprietary and contains confidential information!**

+You must contact me to arrange licensing details.

+This software library utilizes the cross-platform and low-level, FMOD Studio Audio API, it requires a separate license from Firelight Technologies.
+See [http://www.fmod.com/](http://www.fmod.com/) for details.

 This software uses code from the [SimpleGameEngine](http://www.github.com/C0deH4cker/SimpleGameEngine) library from [C0deH4cker](http:/www.github.com/C0deH4cker) which is licensed under the MIT License: